-The company generated revenues of €742,341 (2017: €734,292) which were in line with the previous year.
-Operating expenses remained generally unchanged, however administrative expenses rose primarily as a result of costs related to the company's Stock Exchange listing, while increased depreciation charges reflected capital expenditure incurred during the year.
-The overall result was a decrease in operating profit to €484,805 in 2018 compared to €526,027 in 2017, as anticipated.
-This decline was mitigated by lower financial costs amounting to €45,687 (2017: €111,697) due to the full repayment of the company's bank loan facilities, resulting in profits before taxation amounting to €439,371 (2017: €415,944), an increase of 5.6%, in line with expectations.
+The company generated revenues of €819,540 (2018: €742,341).
+The increase in revenue is due to new concessionaires contracted, as well as annual concession fee increases during the financial year under review.
+Operating expenses remained generally unchanged, however administrative expenses increased primarily as a result of costs related to the company's Stock Exchange listing and the incidence of a full year's charge for directors' renumeration, while increased depreciation charges reflected capital expenditure incurred during the year 2019.
+The overall result was an increase in operating profit to €517,380 in 2019 compared to €484,805 in 2018.
+The company's financial performance improved following the lower financial costs amounting to €1,181 (2018: €45,687) due to the full repayment of the company's bank loan facilities, resulting in profits before taxation amounting to €516,328 (2018: €439,371), an increase of 25%, in line with expectations.